RedHatInsights/insights-upload/README.md

 is fairly self-explanatory.
 The validation value is only used for metrics, so most end services will not utilize that.

-Services should return a message with the UID and the validation message to the `uploadvalidation` topic:
+Services should return a message with the UID and the validation message to the `platform.upload.validation` topic:

     {'hash': 'abcdef123456', 'validation': 'success'} # or 'validation': 'failure'